 What is climate change?
 Let Bill Nye explain it to you!

 There are several sources on the web that will allow you to measure your carbon footprint (the impact of human activity on the environment).
-This is calculated in terms of greenhouse gases produced and is measured in units of carbon dioxide.
 Here are two online carbon footprint calculators to try:

 Energy efficient condensing boilers